Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/kochava-event-streaming-installs.md

 1. Log into your Kochava dashboard and copy your **Account ID** and **Account Passcode**.
 2. Go to the All **Apps** section and copy the GUID of the App you created.
 3. (Optional) Go to **Account Options** and select **API Keys** to locate or create your API key.
-4. (Optional) Ask your Kochava Client Success Manager to obtain your Kochava secret authentication key.
+4. (Optional) Contact your Kochava Client Success Manager to obtain your Kochava secret authentication key.

 ### Amplitude setup